sstsimulator/sst-docs/docs/guides/configuration/pythonConfigGuide.md

                         "rate" : "100 ns",
                         "stopat" : "800 ns" })

-# Enable all statistics on 'compB' and output them every 500ms in simulated time.
+# Enable all statistics on 'compB' with load level <= 6 and output them every 500ms in simulated time.
 compB.enableAllStatistics({"type" : "sst.AccumulatorStatistic",
                            "rate" : "500ms" })

-# Enable all statistics for components of type 'StatisticComponent3' (i.e., compC-E)
+# Enable all statistics (with load level <= 6) for components of type 'StatisticComponent3' (i.e., compC-E)
-# All of these statistics will be collected as histograms iwth 41 bins of size 10.
+# All of these statistics will be collected as histograms with 41 bins of size 10.
 # The min bin is '10-19' and any value above the largest bin will be captured in that bin.
 sst.enableAllStatisticsForComponentType("ElementExample.StatisticsComponent3",
                                        {"type":"sst.HistogramStatistic",